oktadev/byob-dashboard/backend/byob-api-proxy-sample/README.md

 * Click **Ok** when prompted about CORS

 ## Step 4.
 Add Lambda Authorizer to the proxy:
+First create the [Lambda Authorizer](../byob-api-proxy-lambda-authorizer-sample) function.
+Once that's done, we can configure the API Gateway to use it as a custom authorizer:
 1. Select **Authorizers** in the left navigation pane
 2. Click **Create New Authorizer**, then configure with these values:
 * Lambda Function = *name of the lambda function from [byob-api-proxy-lambda-authorizer-sample](../byob-api-proxy-lambda-authorizer-sample)*